Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 First aid

-• ventilate the room or go outside;
+• ventilate the room or go out into the open air;

-In acute respiratory acidosis, you should:
+For acute respiratory acidosis you should:

 • immediately remove the patient from the place where the concentration of carbon dioxide in the air is increased;

-Medical and instrumental therapy
+Drug and instrumental therapy

 Therapy for hypercapnia and respiratory failure that develops against its background is aimed at: